 For less serious cases, the company has implemented a specific telephone medical follow-up service that cares for 2,670 people in their homes, either because they presented symptoms compatible with COVID-19 or were confirmed cases in home isolation.
 In addition, an information space has been set up on the SegurCaixa Adeslas website with complete information on COVID-19 and how to act.

 The 27 Adeslas medical centers, for their part, remain open to serving patients, following the guidelines set by the health departments of each Autonomous Community.

 The company has extended its video consultation and telephone consultation mechanisms so that Adeslas' medical professionals can continue to attend to their patients in a non-face-to-face format when healthcare allows.

 Dental clinics have temporarily ceased normal activity to increase the safety of professionals and patients.
 Emergency activity is maintained in 48 Adeslas dental clinics, which have attended to more than 3,000 dental emergencies since the declaration of the state of alarm.

-Regarding the management with the company of inquiries and requests from the insured, and following the general guidelines of home confinement, SegurCaixa Adeslas has expanded its remote care capabilities with the aim to protect both customers and employees.
+Regarding the management with the company of inquiries and requests from the insured, and following the general guidelines of home confinement, SegurCaixa Adeslas has expanded its remote care capabilities to protect both customers and employees.
 It is estimated that 96% of the workforce is teleworking right now.
-If in-person care is irreplaceable, the company's customer service offices remain open and has protocols and strict security standards to make the provision of the service compatible with the greatest guarantees of health protection.
+If in-person care is irreplaceable, the company's customer service offices remain open and have protocols and strict security standards to make the provision of the service compatible with the greatest guarantees of health protection.